Employing a personal assistant

 - independent living support such as meal preparation, paying bills, administration and paperwork.

 - mobility (including assisting with mobility aids), for example pushing a wheelchair

 - supporting their employer to make healthy living choices such as taking exercise and sorting out medication

 Your care and support plan (or your child’s education, health and care plan) will clearly set out what the eligible needs are, and which outcomes are funded by the council.
 It will also set out the way that you have chosen to meet these outcomes.
-You can find out more about eligible needs and support planning [link to core information on assessments on main website]

 Finding the right personal assistant is important, and it can be difficult to know where to begin.
 There are many ways you can advertise for a personal assistant, however it is important to think about the job you are asking them to apply for, as well also your own safety during the recruitment process.

 Skills for care have a useful ‘Recruiting a personal assistant’ toolkit on their website.

 - you do not put your home address, telephone number, or details about yourself on the job advert